Common Health Concerns

 You can read more details about this disorder on the Healthy schools Cambridgeshire & Peterborough Supporting Young People With Situational (Selective) Mutism webpage.

-You will also find a link to the Situaltional Mutism Framework
+You will also find a link to the Situational Mutism Framework